Becket Broadband offers two primary services over our town-owned fiber-optic network:

 Each year the use of the Internet for applications and services is increasing.
 As high-definition video, telemedicine, distance education, telecommuting, and other applications continue to evolve, only fiber technology provides the bandwidth (data rate capacity) necessary to carry the growing load we expect in the foreseeable future.
 We’re excited that our town will soon be equipped to take advantage of this cutting-edge technology for Internet access, which will support our community well into the future.

-Network construction is underway.
-The FSA build sequence is 02, 01, 05, 09, 08, 04, 07, 06, 03, and 10.
-As of January 2022, network construction is essentially complete for the first five, and individual home connections (or "drops") are under way in each.
+Network construction is coming to a close late spring or early summer.
+As of January 2023, network construction is complete except for about half of FSA 10 (primarily Becket Woods, where the frozen ground of winter created some delays), and individual home connections (or "drops") are under way in all FSAs.
 To find your FSA and check out our overall progress and time line, go to our FSA Map page.

 This is accomplished by running a length of fiber-optic cable from the street to your home, much like a telephone line is run.
 This connection is sometimes referred to as a “drop.”
 By default the drop follows the path of the existing electric service to your home.
 About two-thirds of the homes in Becket have over-head electric drops; the other third have underground or partially-underground drops.

 Anyone with new construction or planning on new construction in town should let us know of your location and an approximate timeline.
-Please contact the Becket MLP manager soon at mlpmanager@townofbecket.org or 413-623-8934, ext.
+Please contact the Becket MLP manager as soon as possible at mlpmanager@townofbecket.org or 413-623-8934, ext.
 100, to discuss how to prepare your property for connecting to our fiber network.

 There are two types of connections: aerial and underground.
 You can review and download a copy of our Underground Installation Guidelines here.